M-Rasit/Lessons/README.md

-# I put my python assignments in this repository.
+# I put my assignments in this repository.